James Ho: Career

-After graduating from law school, Ho was a law clerk to Judge Jerry Edwin Smith of the United States Court of Appeals for the Fifth Circuit from 1999 to 2000 and Justice Clarence Thomas of the Supreme Court of the United States, from 2000 to 2001.
-He was in private practice in Washington, D.C., at the law firm Gibson Dunn from 2001 to 2002.

-He then joined the U.S. Department of Justice, first in the Civil Rights Division (2001) and then in the Office of Legal Counsel (2001–2003).
-During his time at the Office of Legal Counsel, Ho authored a memo that defended the legality of torture, then referred to as enhanced interrogation techniques.
+After graduating from law school, Ho was a law clerk to Fifth Circuit judge Jerry Edwin Smith from 1999 to 2000.
+He then was in private practice in Washington, D.C., at the law firm Gibson Dunn from 2000 to 2001.
+He assisted Gibson Dunn partner Theodore Olson with his representation of George W. Bush in the Supreme Court case Bush v.
+Gore.
+From 2001 to 2003, Ho was an attorney at the United States Department of Justice, first in the Civil Rights Division in 2001 and then in the Office of Legal Counsel from 2001–2003.
 He was chief counsel to subcommittees of the Senate Judiciary Committee from 2003 to 2005 under Republican Senator John Cornyn.
-He was then a law clerk to United States Supreme Court Justice Clarence Thomas from 2005 to 2006.

-Ho was in private practice in Dallas, Texas from 2006 to 2008 and 2010 to 2017.
-From 2008 to 2010, he was Solicitor General of Texas in the Office of the Attorney General of Texas, replacing Ted Cruz in that position.
+From 2005 to 2006, Ho was a law clerk to Supreme Court justice Clarence Thomas.
+He then returned to private practice at Gibson Dunn in its Dallas office from 2006 to 2008 and 2010 to 2017.
+From 2008 to 2010, he was the Solicitor General of Texas in the Office of the Attorney General of Texas, replacing Ted Cruz in that position.
 As Texas solicitor general, Ho led the state's lawsuits against the Obama administration.

 Ho has worked as a volunteer attorney with the First Liberty Institute, a religious legal advocacy organization.
 He has held multiple positions as a member of the Federalist Society since 1996.

-In a 2006 law review article published in The Green Bag, Ho wrote that "Birthright citizenship is guaranteed by the Fourteenth Amendment.
-That birthright is protected no less for children of undocumented persons than for descendants of Mayflower passengers."
-In a 2011 op-ed published in the Wall Street Journal, Ho wrote that "Opponents of illegal immigration cannot claim to champion the rule of law and then, in the same breath, propose policies that violate our Constitution."